Practice/Industry Group Overview

 Fueling Growth in the South

-One of the strengths of the practice group is our hands-on experience with negotiating incentives packages for economic development clients.
-One benefit is that when we negotiate an incentives package, our loyalties are not compromised given that we represent the prospective business and not the state or local governments or utilities.
+Burr's Manufacturing Industry Group is known for its extensive hands-on experience negotiating incentives packages for our clients.
 We have served as company counsel on a large number of the significant incentives packages negotiated in the Southeast.
-In addition to the projects listed above, we have assisted existing clients with the negotiation of incentives packages for major plant expansions.
+In addition to the projects listed above, we've represented existing clients in incentives negotiations for major plant expansions.

 Choice of Entity and Tax Structure

 Our business and tax attorneys provide guidance to the start-up company for issues relating to choice of business entity, corporate governance and tax structures.

 Our Construction group possesses extensive experience representing owners from start-to-finish with all aspects of their construction needs in economic development projects.
 This involves negotiating project manager/general contractor agreements, overseeing the bidding process, negotiation of contractor packages, resolving claims, change order, and pay request disputes.
 We have developed and implemented extensive claims management processes for large economic development projects.

 Our real estate attorneys have extensive experience in working through title, survey, and other due diligence issues which impact the automotive industry, including negotiating easements and other agreements with railroads, leases and licenses with on-site and off-site automotive suppliers and warehouses, and lease-purchase agreements with governmental entities.